 The program’s trainees, nearly all of them college graduates or undergraduates, came from all over the country.
 In addition to some 1,000 pilots, the Tuskegee program trained nearly 14,000 navigators, bombardiers, instructors, aircraft and engine mechanics, control tower operators and other maintenance and support staff.

-Among the 13 members of the first class of aviation cadets in 1941 was Benjamin O. Davis Jr., the first African American graduate of West Point and the son of Brig.
-Gen. Benjamin O. Davis, one of two black officers (other than chaplains) in the entire U.S. military.
+Among the 13 members of the first class of aviation cadets in 1941 was Benjamin O. Davis Jr., a graduate of West Point and the son of Brig.
+Gen. Benjamin O. Davis, one of two Black officers (other than chaplains) in the entire U.S. military.

 The “Tuskegee Experiment” took a great leap forward in April 1941 thanks to a visit by Eleanor Roosevelt to the airfield.
 Charles “Chief” Anderson, then the chief flight instructor in the program, took the first lady on an aerial tour, and photos and film of that flight helped publicize the program.